LOG Pipeline User Manual¶

 Note: In the log collector, the Pipeline function is enabled by default.
 In Pipeline = ""

-, you do not need to specify a specific Pipeline script name; it will automatically match the script file with the same name as the source.
-If the log source and Pipeline file names do not match, you need to configure Pipeline = "xxxxxx.p"
+, you don't need to fill in the specific Pipeline script name.
+We will automatically match a script file with the same name as the source.
+If the log source and the Pipeline file name do not match, then specify the Pipeline in the log collector configuration Pipeline = "xxxxxx.p"

 [[inputs.logging]]